octobercms/docs/3.x/cms/ajax/live-controls.md

 }
 ```

-When the function takes a selector (second argument) and an event handler (third argument), it will bind to anything that matches the selector at any time.
+To bind a local event handler to a child element, pass the event name, CSS selector, and event handler function.

 ```js
 class extends oc.ControlBase {